ferittuncer/pandoc_resume/markdown/resume.md

 **Software Developer @ VakıfBank - Sep 2013 to Jan 2014**

-I was responsible integrating customers' payment processors via web services to the bank's payment processor written in .NET.
+I was responsible for integrating customers' payment processors via web services to the bank's payment processor written in .NET.
 During the time I work, my integrations for several betting companies such as Nesine.com, Misli.com, TJK.org, and several others deployed to production.

 **Software Development Intern @ VakıfBank - Jul 2013 to Sep 2013**